The Water and Land Resources Division of the King County Department of Natural Resources and Parks is looking for an Engineer III.

 - Bachelor of Science in civil engineering, environmental engineering, water resources, or closely related field or an equivalent combination of education and experience providing the necessary knowledge, skills, and abilities to perform all the described duties.

-- Licensed Washington State professional civil engineering (P.E.) or licensed in another state, or country, with the ability to obtain a Washington State license through reciprocity.
+- Licensed Washington State professional civil engineering (P.E.) or licensed in another state, or country, with the ability to obtain a Washington State license through reciprocity within one year.

-- Minimum of three years of increasingly responsible assignments for engineering or project management overseeing all phases of multi-disciplinary projects relevant to job duties described above, including design, preparing and tracking scopes, schedules and budgets.
+- Relevant experience showing responsibility for engineering or project management overseeing all phases of multi-disciplinary projects relevant to job duties described above, including design; and preparing and tracking scopes, schedules, and budgets.

 - Demonstrated experience in the following areas:

-- Implementing flood risk reduction projects including planning, design, and construction management.
+- Implementing projects including planning, design, and construction management.

 - Working successfully as a technical lead in multi-disciplinary technical teams in a high-performance, collaborative environment on highly visible projects.